-Lapco Holdings Limited ("Lapco", the "Company", "We", or "Our") presents this Environmental, Social and Governance ("ESG") Report for the year ended 31 December 2018 (the "Reporting Period" or "FY18"), in accordance with Appendix 20 - Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") of the Rules Governing the Listing of Securities on GEM of the Stock Exchange of Hong Kong Limited ("GEM Listing Rules").
+Lapco Holdings Limited ("Lapco", the "Company", "We", or "Our") presents this Environmental, Social and Governance ("ESG") Report for the year ended 31 December 2019 (the "Reporting Period" or "FY19").
+The report covers information on our approach, commitments and accomplishments on our sustainability efforts, with an aim to provide a comprehensive picture on our ESG performance over the period of 1 January 2019 to 31 December 2019.